 Emerging markets recover

-Real rates stabilise
+Real rates stabilise or fall

 Value in US corporate bonds